-Fishing in Lake Tahoe and the
+Fishing in and around Lake

 There is no shortage of fishing opportunities here in the Tahoe